 DeskAlerts helps you to inform and engage 100% of your employees and control the narrative, ensure that people receive important information and follow protocols, survey the team and get results in real-time.

 4. Poorly written communication

-You may opt for different communication tools to get your point across such as corporate desktop wallpaper software, newsletters and memos; however if your materials are poorly written, your messages might cause confusion and frustration amongst your staff members.
-Make sure to always proofread your copy before sending them.
-You may also opt to ask a colleague to look through your work so that he or she can help pinpoint your mistakes or typos.
+You may opt for different communication tools to get your point across such as corporate desktop wallpaper software, newsletters, and memos; however, if your materials are poorly written, your messages might cause confusion and frustration amongst your staff members.
+Make sure to always proofread your copy before sending it.
+You may also opt to ask a colleague to look through your work to help pinpoint any mistakes or typos.

 5. Lack of interest or motivation

 When people are not interested in what is being discussed, or they lack the motivation to work hard, they are more likely to disregard or ignore your messages.
 While this means that you certainly need to take a look at your internal communications, using tools such as corporate desktop wallpaper software, the intranet, and others can help you reach your staff members so that they feel more motivated and engaged in their work and in the organization.

 The above tips will help your employees to build healthy and productive working relationships both with each other, other teams in the organization, and with management.
 By improving internal communication by adopting best practice techniques and using a variety of internal communication channels, you can watch them excel as they work for a company that values them, listens to them and respects them.